Ode to Black | Black Hope I - Self Black - ©Julia Anna Gospodarou 2012 - Creating an (en)Visionography image - Processing Steps

-The result of the process I and other (en)Visionographers are going through when creating, the result of (en)Visionography, is a fusion of reality and imagination, where the image starts by being a white board where I design and build my photograph by using from reality only those elements that help me convey my vision and the idea I want to present in the final image.
+The result of the process I and other (en)Visionographers are going through when creating, the result of (en)Visionography, is a fusion of reality and imagination, where the image starts by being a blank white board where I design and build my photograph by using from reality only those elements that help me convey my vision and the idea I want to present in the final image.

 HOW TO CREATE (en)VISIONOGRAPHY

-This is why I do it.
+This is why I create (en)Visionography.

 HOW I CREATE MY (en)VISIONOGRAPHY

-The process I go through in my mental artistic creation and then in processing my images are the ones you can see above in the “before/after & in-between” processing steps, in the (en)Visionography Phases of creating my image :
+The process I go through in my mental artistic creation and then in editing my images are the ones you can see above in the “before/after & in-between” processing steps, in the (en)Visionography Phases of creating my image :

 Ode to Black | Black Hope I - Self Black

-- leading image of the series ODE TO BLACK | BLACK HOPE that has won multiple international awards at IPA & PX3 2013, ND Awards 2014
+Leading image of the series ODE TO BLACK | BLACK HOPE - multiple international awards at IPA & PX3 2013, ND Awards 2014

 1st, 2nd, 3rd Prize and many other distinctions